carlossosa-dev/KPopDMS/README.md

 # KPopDMS - K-Pop Data Management System

-KPopDMS is a simple command-line program that helps store, update, and rank K-Pop groups.
-Whether you want to keep track of debut dates, members, agencies, or rank groups based on popularity, this program makes it easy.
-It provides a straightforward way to manage K-Pop group data without needing a database.
-The program loads and saves data from a text file, allowing you to update your list anytime and share it with others.
+KPopDMS is a desktop application that helps you store, update, delete, and rank K-Pop groups using a SQLite database.
+You can manage group names, debut dates, members, agencies, and popularity scores through an easy-to-use interface.
+All data is saved in a `.db` file, and no external file management is needed.

 ## Features

-- Load data from a file – Import group details from a `.txt` file.
+- Connect to a SQLite database file
-- Add a new group – Input a new group with proper validation.
+- Add a new group with proper input validation
-- View groups – See all stored groups and their details.
+- View all stored groups in a table
-- Update group info – Modify an existing group’s details.
+- Update existing group details
-- Delete a group – Remove a group when needed.
+- Delete a group when needed
-- Rank groups by popularity – Automatically sort groups based on their popularity score.
+- Rank groups by popularity score

-The program expects group data to be formatted like this:

-Group Name,Debut Date,Member1|Member2|...,Agency,Latest Album,Status,Popularity Score
+## Database Structure

+The program expects a table named `groups` with the following columns: name, debut_date, members, agency, latest_album, status, popularity_score

-Members are separated by | (not commas).
+- `members`: separated by commas
-Status must be "active", "disbanded", or "hiatus".
+- `status`: must be "active", "disbanded", or "hiatus"
-Popularity score should be a number between 0-100.
+- `popularity_score`: must be a number (e.g. 0–100)

-If the data does not follow this format, the program will not process it correctly.
+If the table does not follow this structure, the program may not work correctly.